thefrontside/effection/website/docs/guides/lifecycle.md

 let task = main(function*() {
   try {
-    yield // we will `return` from here
+    yield // we will "return" from here
   } finally {
     console.log('yes, this will be printed!');
   }